benory/1520s-project-website/about.markdown

 permalink: /about/
 ---

-Digital tools have dramatically changed the ways in which we interact with texts.
-When we want to read a play by Shakespeare, we take for granted the ability to access the work online and search for individual words or phrases.
-We can equally visualize relationships across the entire Shakespeare corpus.
-Indeed, we now take such tools more or less for granted.

-But when it comes to Western music, this sort of engagement is mostly not yet possible.
-Together with the [Josquin Research Project](http://josquin.stanford.edu){:target="_blank"} (JRP), the 1520s Project aims to encompass a repertory spanning rough ca. 1420–1540.

-Our ultimate goal is nothing less than to change how people engage with music of the Renaissance.

 ## A new aesthetic paradigm

 Sometime during the 1520s, a new aesthetic paradigm for sacred European art music took hold.
 Musical sources from this decade evince a decisive stylistic change: in place of the contrastive aesthetic preferred by earlier composers, with individual lines coming and going, we now find nearly pervasive sonic saturation–-that is, music for five or six independent voices with relatively few rests.